zjurelinac/CFC/llvm/docs/XRay.rst

 ``XRAY_OPTIONS`` environment variable (while also optionally setting the ``xray_naive_log`` to ``false``).

-When the buffers are flushed to disk, the result is a binary trace format described by `XRay FDR format <XRayFDRFormat.html>`_

 When FDR mode is on, it will keep writing and recycling memory buffers until the logging implementation is finalized -- at which point it can be flushed and re-initialised later.
 To do this programmatically, we follow the workflow